putuyoga/putuyoga.github.io/_posts/2017-08-15-my-jenius-hackathon-story.md

 I want **feature over technology**.

 ### Reusability Over Everything
-As mentioned before, i want focus on implement feature instead battle with the technology, so i choose several UI-kit component, lot of boilerplate code, backendless server to help me achieve it.
+As mentioned before, i want focus on implement feature instead battle with the technology, so i choose several UI-kit component, lot of boilerplate code, serverless backend to help me achieve it.
 I want to honor whoever made this:

 #### [A. React Native Boilerplate](https://github.com/jhen0409/react-native-boilerplate)